develaper/checkout-system/README.md

 the test file, or note the alternative instruction, below, for running the test file.

-In order to run the test, you can run the test file from the test directory.
-Running the following command:
+In order to run the test, you can run a single test file from the test directory, e.g.:
     ruby shop_test.rb

-Or from the root folder running:
+Or the whole set from the root folder running:
     rake test